Alejogb1/job-board/blog-data/qnetworkaccessmanager-associate-response-with-request.md

 id: "qnetworkaccessmanager-associate-response-with-request"
 ---

-Okay so you're asking about how `QNetworkAccessManager` in Qt associates responses with the requests that triggered them right This is a classic problem and it's something I've wrestled with a few times especially back in the day when I was still kinda figuring out asynchronous network programming in Qt
+you're asking about how `QNetworkAccessManager` in Qt associates responses with the requests that triggered them right This is a classic problem and it's something I've wrestled with a few times especially back in the day when I was still kinda figuring out asynchronous network programming in Qt

-Alright let's break it down I've seen people get caught up in this and it's not really a fault of the API it's more about understanding the flow of asynchronous operations
+let's break it down I've seen people get caught up in this and it's not really a fault of the API it's more about understanding the flow of asynchronous operations

 Basically `QNetworkAccessManager` doesn't directly give you a "response object is for THIS request object" type of association It gives you a `QNetworkReply` object as a signal and you have to infer the relationship

-The core issue is that when you call say `get` or `post` on the manager it doesn't block the thread and wait for the response Instead it sends the request off and immediately returns a `QNetworkReply` object which is more like a handle a way to track the ongoing request It's *not* the actual data yet
+The core issue is that when you call say `get` or `post` on the manager it doesn't block the thread and wait for the response Instead it sends the request off and immediately returns a `QNetworkReply` object which is more like a handle a way to track the ongoing request It's _not_ the actual data yet

-The key thing to realize is that you *don't* get the actual response or data as a direct return from these methods What you do is you connect to the `finished()` or `readyRead()` signals of the `QNetworkReply` object These signals fire once a response arrives
+The key thing to realize is that you _don't_ get the actual response or data as a direct return from these methods What you do is you connect to the `finished()` or `readyRead()` signals of the `QNetworkReply` object These signals fire once a response arrives

 The easiest way to solve this is by using closures with lambda functions or using `QObject::sender()` but I'm biased towards closures